 Becca-isms

 Okay.
 So a blog is, like, this diary thing, or whatever.
 And people write in them, and there are lots of words.
 Normally.
-The sun is really shiny these days, and it makes work seem like a waste.
-And computers, they seem like a waste to.
-Almost.
-What was I saying?
+It's cold these days, which is why we have space heaters.
+Maybe I should aim one this-a-way, yah?

 Click here <= to return to The Mother Ship